 An overview of how to get started using Video.js, from basic CDN usage to Browserify, along with examples.

-There are a few ways to get started using Video.js (currently v5.0.0), but you should select the one that best fits your particular use case.
+There are a few ways to get started using Video.js (currently v6.9.0), and you should select the one that best fits your particular use case.

-There are a few common things you should keep in mind regardless of which way you end up including
+For versions of Video.js prior to v7, there are a few common things you should keep in mind regardless of how you end up including

 to support IE8 you'll need to include an ES5 shim.
 To make things easier, we created a single file you